umairazizawan/CMake_Tutorials_For_Beginners/HelloWorldofCMake/README.md

 3. Now after the `make` command you need to do `make install` which will copy your program to the `install/bin` folder.

+4. Now Open a terminal in `install/bin` folder and run the executable with
+    ```
+    ./HelloWorld
+    ```
 ### GUI

 Open CMake-Gui.

 1. Click "browse source" and navigate to the tutorial folder.
-2. Similarly Click "browse build" and provide path to the build folder created earlier
+2. Create build folder in the directory containing this README.md file.
+Click "browse build" and provide path to the build folder created earlier
 3. Click "Configure".
 4. Once configured, set the Install directory("install" folder location) as the value of "CMAKE_INSTALL_PREFIX".
 5. Click "Generate"